Misterjosh/digital-cookbook/README.md

 # My Digital Cookbook

 # Description:
-   A way to digitize your favorite recipes.
-Old family recipes or some of your favorites.
+   A way to digitize organize old family recipes, or some of your current favorites.

 # Table of Contents: